 10. Branding builds internal employee morale and pride.

-Branding is beneficial for outward conceptions, but it also impacts internal employee retention, morale, and hiring processes.
+Branding benefits outward conceptions but also impacts internal employee retention, morale, and hiring processes.
 Consider these statistics from LinkedIn Business on the impacts of strong employer branding on hiring and retention:

 - Well-regarded brands can bring down training expenses by as much as 50%.

-- 72% of recruiting leaders worldwide say that the employer brand has a significant impact on hiring.
+- 72% of recruiting leaders worldwide say that the employer brand significantly impacts hiring.

 - 50% of employers report more qualified applicants.